hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 | `number`          | This specifies that the message will be on the doorbell screen for `number` seconds, greater than 0.
 | none              | A missing duration property will use the UniFi Protect default value of 60 seconds.

-`homebridge-unifi-protect2` subscribes to messages on `message/set`.
-If you publish an MQTT message to `message/set` containing a JSON using the above format, you can set the message on the doorbell LCD.
+`homebridge-unifi-protect2` subscribes to messages sent to the topic `message/set`.
+If you publish an MQTT message to the `message/set` topic containing a JSON using the above format, you can set the message on the doorbell LCD.
 This should provide the ability to arbitrarily set any message on the doorbell, programmatically.

+`homebridge-unifi-protect2` subscribes to messages sent to the topic `message/get`.
+If you publish an MQTT message containing `true` to the `message/get` topic, a message will be published to the `message` topic containing the current doorbell message and remaining duration in the JSON message format above.

 ### Some Fun Facts